Casa Mila was Antonio Gaudi’s last residential building before he decided to focus all his energy on Sagrada Familia.

 11. What’s inside?

-While constructing the house, large stone slabs had been attached to the facade and then worked on by the stonemasons.
+While building Casa Mila, Gaudi had got large stone slabs attached to the facade, which were then worked on by the stonemasons.

 The facade, with the stone slabs and its irregular shape, reminded the locals of a quarry.